 Helmets are also super warm when you hunker down on Shooting Star Chair Lift in one of those blustery Gulf of Alaska storms.

-Mountain Emergency Services looks like any small emergency room, with gurneys, exam lights, a cadre of medical supplies and, thanks to Providence's upgrade, state-of-the-art digital radiology.
-Except that no one is wearing scrubs -- the staff is bedecked in outdoor clothing, in case the need arises to respond to an emergency on the hill with a complete portable advanced life support kit.
+Are lifts running?
+The clinic is open It's one of the most remote emergency rooms in the U.S., but inside, Providence Hood River Memorial Hospital Mountain Clinic looks like any small emergency room, with gurneys, exam lights, a cadre of medical supplies and, thanks to Providence's upgrade, state-of-the-art digital radiology.
+Except that no one is wearing scrubs – the staff is bedecked in outdoor clothing, in case the need arises to respond to an emergency on the hill with a complete portable advanced life support kit.

 The clinic sees 500 patients a season at no charge for first aid: ibuprofen, a Ziploc of snow, a triage by an experienced emergency nurse.
 An additional 1,100 check in as emergency department patients for a doc exam and X-ray if indicated.